 3.3.4 Broadly, two sets of divergent views were expressed by the members while examining the provisions of the ITRs.

 a.
 Some members were of the opinion that the provisions continue to be relevant as they are applicable in fostering the provision and development of networks and services and flexible to accommodate new trends and emerging issues.
-With respect to some provisions, some of these members also expressed the view that the provisions have to be updated to reflect the changes that have taken place in the provisions of telecommunication/ICTs services to the end user or to take into account new trends in telecommunications/ICTs.
+With respect to some provisions, some of these members also expressed the view that the provisions have to be updated to reflect the changes that have taken place in the provision of international telecommunication/ICTs services to the end user or to take into account new trends in international telecommunications/ICTs.

 b.
 Some members were of the opinion that the provisions of the ITRs are not relevant, as they are no longer applicable in fostering the provision and development of networks and services or flexible to accommodate new trends and emerging issues.